babsonnexus/stream-link-manager-for-channels/README.md

 26. At this point, you have everything you need and can continue using PLM as a regular function.
 However, there are several settings and automated routines to consider before proceeding.

 ### Settings and Automation
-27. Back in the ```Settings``` area under ```Advanced / Experimental```, at the spot where you turned on PLM, there are two additional inputs.
+27. Back in the ```Settings``` area under ```Extensions, Advanced, and Experimental```, at the spot where you turned on PLM, there are two additional inputs.
 One is the station number you would like to start at, with a default of ```10000```.
 Each new Parent that is added will increase this value by one.

 ![bc46bb2060f475b904d04176ab173352bb2dcd95](https://github.com/user-attachments/assets/7ced31ed-9352-49a7-8925-ebaf83266727)

 28. The other choice is the ```Max Stations per m3u```, with a default of ```750```.
 This is the number of stations that will be in an m3u file before it splits into a new file, 750 being the maximum Channels DVR allows at the time of this writing.
 This can be set to any positive integer.
 It should be noted the XML EPG data is split by the same stations in the end-result m3u(s).

-29. Further up under the ```Scheduler``` section are two more things for you to set.
+29. Further, under ```Automation``` in MTM (see details below) are two more things for you to set.
 The first is the equivalent of the ```Update Station List``` button.
 Turning this on will run a process once per day at the time you set to update the station list, thus giving you an automated way to handle changes and get new selections in the ```Unassigned Stations``` section.

 ![936126de4bb11635dc6f575b548c8f63f93c8ca1](https://github.com/user-attachments/assets/2f9ac1d2-8991-40bb-811d-556fc9c02dd0)